lino-framework/lino/docs/ref/glossary.rst

     A daemon process that synchronizes data from TIM to Lino.
     See :mod:`lino_welfare.modlib.pcsw.management.commands.watch_tim`

+  welcome message
+     A user-specific message that you get in your main page.  welcome messages are being generated dynamically each time your main page is being displayed.
+See :meth:`dd.Actor.get_welcome_messages`.

   watch_calendars
     A daemon process that synchronizes remote calendars into the Lino database.